-During the ABB supplier sustainability assessment, ABB will check your supplier selection procedures, your list of your contractors and suppliers providing goods or services directly or indirectly to ABB, the processes they use (in order to cross-check with the ABB List of Prohibited and Restricted Substances), audit reports and follow-up on audit findings etc.
+During the ABB supplier sustainability assessment, ABB will check your supplier selection procedures, your list of your contractors and suppliers providing goods or services directly or indirectly to ABB, the processes they use (in order to cross-check with the ABB List of Prohibited and Restricted Substances), audit reports and follow-up on audit findings etc. Sustainability is about working hand in hand through the value chain.
+This is why it is important to engage your contractors and suppliers in the sustainability development process.

-- Be a role model Become a sustainability leader yourself before engaging your suppliers on the topic - Communicate your expectations and requirements Develop your own Supplier Code of Conduct, based on international standards and the principles laid out in the ABB Supplier Code of Conduct.
-Integrate your code in your standard terms and conditions. - Provide assistance to your contractors and suppliers Invite representatives of your suppliers to participate in your training sessions and to learn about your management systems. - Challenge your contractors and suppliers on their sustainability performance Ask your suppliers to demonstrate compliance with your requirements and the ABB Supplier Code of Conduct.
+- Be a role model - Become a sustainability leader yourself before engaging your suppliers on the topic - Communicate your expectations and requirements Develop your own Supplier Code of Conduct, based on international standards and the principles laid out in the ABB Supplier Code of Conduct.
+Integrate your code in your standard terms and conditions. - Provide assistance to your contractors and suppliers Invite representatives of your suppliers to participate in your training sessions and to learn about your management systems.

+Challenge your contractors and suppliers on their sustainability performance Ask your suppliers to demonstrate compliance with your requirements and the ABB Supplier Code of Conduct.
 Perform supplier audits and monitor continual improvement of your suppliers.